32blogby Studio Mitsu

 • The pipeline is four steps: extract audio, transcribe with Whisper, write SRT, burn with FFmpeg

-• Keep all file paths ASCII-only to avoid the subtitles filter error
+• Keep file paths ASCII-only on Windows to avoid subtitles filter errors

 • The Python script wraps everything into a single command: python subtitle_pipeline.py input.mp4